Dorking: Preventing Leaks From Hurting Your Firm

 The reason for Google Dorking

 The first step of a successful attack against a company is reconnaissance.
-The MITRE framework calls this step the pre-att&ck and it consists of gathering information on a target actively and passively.
+It consists of gathering information on a target actively and passively.

 Active reconnaissance refers to actions that security teams are likely to detect such as probing a network.
 This gives the target an early warning sign that an attack may be coming.